cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Order(): Outputs the order of `G` (i.e. `p`).
 - Identity(): Outputs the identity element of the group (i.e. `I`).
-- RandomScalar(): A member function of `G` that chooses at random a non-zero element in GF(p).
+- RandomScalar(): A member function of `G` that chooses at random a non-zero Scalar element in GF(p).
-- SerializeElement(A): A member function of `G` that maps a group element `A` to a unique byte array `buf` of fixed length `Ne`.
-The output type of this function is `SerializedElement`.
+- SerializeElement(A): A member function of `G` that maps an Element `A` to a unique byte array `buf` of fixed length `Ne`.
-- DeserializeElement(buf): A member function of `G` that maps a byte array `buf` to a group element `A`, or fails if the input is not a valid byte representation of an element.
-This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{input-validation}}.
+- DeserializeElement(buf): A member function of `G` that attempts to map a byte array `buf` to an Element `A`, and fails if the input is not a valid byte representation of an element of the group.
+This function can raise a DeserializeError if deserialization fails or `A` is the identity element of the group; see {{ciphersuites}} for group-specific input validation steps.

-### Input Validation {#input-validation}

-The DeserializeElement function recovers a group element from an arbitrary byte array.
-This function validates that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.

-For ristretto255, elements are deserialized by invoking the Decode function from {{!RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448, Section 4.3.1}}, which returns false if the element is invalid.
-If this function returns false, deserialization returns an error.

-The DeserializeScalar function recovers a scalar field element from an arbitrary byte array.
-Like DeserializeElement, this function validates that the element is a member of the scalar field and returns an error if this condition is not met.

-For ristretto255, this function ensures that the input, when treated as a little-endian integer, is a value greater than or equal to 0, and less than `Order()`.
+- SerializeScalar(s): A member function of `G` that maps a Scalar `s` to a unique byte array `buf` of fixed length `Ns`.
+- DeserializeScalar(buf): A member function of `G` that attempts to map a byte array `buf` to a Scalar `s`.
+This function can raise a DeserializeError if deserialization fails; see {{ciphersuites}} for group-specific input validation steps.

 ## Cryptographic Hash Function {#dep-hash}